Aliso Canyon gas leak: Aftermath

 Elected officials, including Congressman Brad Sherman and Senator Henry Stern, took the position that no decision about whether to reactivate the facility should be made until the health study and an ongoing search for the leak's cause were complete.
 SoCal Gas had been repeatedly asking California regulators for permission to resume pumping pressurized natural gas into the ground in Porter Ranch, northeast of Los Angeles, at the depleted oil field, which has continued to be used for storage.
 Records show the utility was negotiating this step with regulators for several weeks.
-Since the multiple investigations into the cause of the leak have not been completed, Congressman Brad Sherman insisted that the process of reopening the storage facility must proceed with extreme caution.
+Since the multiple investigations into the cause of the leak have not been completed, Sherman insisted that the process of reopening the storage facility must proceed with extreme caution.
 Aliso Canyon is not deemed ready to resume normal operations by regulators or chief politicians that are involved with the oversight of the securing and cleanup of the leak.
-Congressman Brad Sherman urged that the gas company be restricted to minimal operations required to prevent power interruptions.
+Sherman urged that the gas company be restricted to minimal operations required to prevent power interruptions.
 The storage field is a primary supplier to gas-powered electric plants.
 The gas leak has been cited by experts and independent researchers as the largest in U.S. history.